 - If you have a garage door you will need to take steps to secure it into place and keep any openings closed up tight.
 This will keep out moisture and rodents as well.

-- You will want to put in flooring that is both comfortable and works well with your weather.
+- Flooring.
+You will want to put in flooring that is both comfortable and works well with your weather.
 Tile, linoleum, and even hardwood will all work well here.

-- An area that can be used as a kitchenette.
+- Eating.
+An area that can be used as a kitchenette.
 Install a few cabinets to hold food and dishes.

 A Home Office

 This might be my favorite option for a garage that you may not be used for storage or for your car.
 A dedicated space that you can use for an in-home business or the office to run your home business.
-The best part of this is, that by having a separate space for your office you will give yourself a more distinct location that is away from your home.
-As someone that works from home full-time, I know how hard it can be to make that transition in the beginning.
-By having a separate space just for work you will help make that transition easier.

-- You will want to put in flooring that is both comfortable and works well with your weather.
+- Flooring.
+You will want to put in flooring that is both comfortable and works well with your weather.
 Tile, linoleum, and even hardwood will all work well here.

-- Plenty of shelving for supplies.
+- Storage.
+Plenty of shelving for supplies.

-- Room for personal touches.
+- Extras.
+Room for personal touches.

-Setting up a room in your home does not need to be one-size-fits-all.
 Just because it started out as a garage does not mean it has to finish as one.
 Remember there are no rules when it comes to your home, the only thing you need to remember is to use the space that fits your family, your stage of life, and what you like to do.
-Set up each space that fits your family directly and you will create a home that you all truly love.

 What tips do you have for how to organize your garage?
 Share in the comments below!